This publication is available exclusively to Munich Re clients. Please contact your Client Manager.

 Munich Re has signed up to the Principles for Sustainable Insurance (PSI) and as such is committed to making allowance for ESG aspects that are relevant for our insurance business.
 This applies to our products, services and internal processes.
 In 2013, a Group Corporate Responsibility Committee (GCRC) was established.
 It provides counsel on Munich Re’s corporate responsibility commitments and activities.
 Moreover, it evaluates and prioritises sensitive issues including human and labour rights aspects.

 Also, Munich Re has established a committee for dealing with reputational risks that arise in the course of our business operations.
 Employees can refer critical cases to this committee prior to closing a transaction.
-The committee verifies the acceptability of our business transactions and ensures that we do not take operational decisions involving undue reputational risks and ESG risks.
+The committee reviews the acceptability of our business transactions in order to ensure that we do not take operational decisions involving undue reputational risks and ESG risks.
 Any new topic that emerges as a sensitive business issue in these discussions is referred to the GCRC for detailed assessment and a potential extension of the existing Group-wide policies.

-In 2013, we established ten generally applicable ESG aspects which explicitly include human and labour rights.
+We established twelve generally applicable ESG aspects which explicitly include human and labour rights.
 These aspects help to identify industrial sectors with high ESG exposure, thus allowing sensitive business topics to be recognized.
 This helps our underwriters and asset managers to systematically incorporate consideration of ESG aspects (including aspects of human and labour rights) into the risk assessments.
 The GCRC has approved position papers and guidelines on various sensitive topics.

 Insurance companies are subject to strict security and return requirements.
 They have to ensure that their clients’ money is invested both safely and profitably.
 We take this responsibility very seriously.
 MEAG is the asset manager of Munich Re.
 In April 2006, Munich Re became the first German company to sign the UN Principles for Responsible Investment (PRI).
 Since then, the PRI have served as guidelines for our investment strategy, anchoring ESG aspects more firmly in our investment process.